tiagomnh/THProgressView/README.md

 # THProgressView

-`UIView` subclass that mimics Twitter for iOS progress bar.
+`UIView` subclass that mimics the progress bar of Twitter for iOS

 ![Screenshot](Screenshot.png)